 Kokopelli’s Trail gets all the headlines, and for good reason.
 Its 140 miles of singletrack, dirt roads and ORV trails stretch from Fruita to Moab, and offer some of the best of the Colorado Plateau’s scenery.
 It also offers a variety of challenges, ranging from long coasts down the backside of a ridge, to truly grueling uphill climbs.
 Over the course of three to five days (the typical trip duration), you will experience it all, including frequent views of the Colorado River and red rock outcroppings straight from old Western films.
 The group of private biking enthusiasts known as the Colorado Plateau Mountain Bike Trail Association (COPMOBA) built Kokopelli’s Trail in 1989, and they clearly knew what they were doing.

-As with the Grand Valley’s other trails on Bureau of Land Management land, camping and admission are free but accommodations are minimal to nonexistent.
+As with Grand Junction’s other trails on Bureau of Land Management land, camping and admission are free but accommodations are minimal to nonexistent.
 The local BLM offices can be contacted through the agency’s main website.

 Many other trails crisscross Rabbit Valley, where Kokopelli’s Trail is situated.
 And these trails constitute some of western Colorado’s best opportunities for a biking adventure.
 The Zion Curtain Loop, located on the Colorado-Utah border, is 12.4 miles of a mostly doubletrack trail that is as challenging as it is rewarding.
 Curving through eerie groves of dead piñon pines – the victims of forest fires – the trail crests at the Zion Curtain overlooking the Colorado River.
 This trail (like many others in the Rabbit Valley) also meets with Kokopelli’s Trail, meaning you can add or subtract smaller loops to your schedule and skill level.